wongzc/learning-notes/Notes/Redis/Redis-data-structure.md

         - int set: used if all element in set are integer and number<512 ( default)
         - hash table: if contain non-int or >maxintset, use this
     - zset:
-        - listpack
+        - listpack: length <128>, element also <64bit
-        - skip list
+        - skip list+ hash table